OneEyedSi/dotNetDisplayHelper/README.md

 The DisplayHelper has two mechanisms to prevent endless recursion:

 1. It will not follow direct or indirect circular references (for example, if a parent object has a Child property that has a Parent property pointing back to the original parent object).
-Instead it displays a message it has encountered a circular reference and skip the property involved, continuing to display details of other properties;
+Instead it displays a message it has encountered a circular reference and skips the property involved, continuing to display details of other properties;

 2. It tracks how deep the recursion gets.
 It currently has a hard-coded maximum recursion depth of 5: If the same type of object appears on 5 different levels within the object graph the DisplayHelper will terminate its walk through the graph.
 In that case a message will be displayed to inform the user the DisplayHelper is terminating without having viewed the whole object graph, and the reason for the early termination.